 Census data are useful in designing farm programs and defending and promoting the interests of family farm operations.
-The census of agriculture provides data that show the trends in the agricultural economy of each county and state and for the nation.
-NFU encourages the following relative to the census of agriculture:
+The census of agriculture provides data that show the trends in the agricultural economy of each county and

-- i.
-Continue to be conducted every five years; - ii.
-Opposition to efforts to increase the minimum financial criteria for classifying agricultural operations; - iii.
-Continued collection of needed data relating to corporate involvement in agriculture and coordination with information collected on foreign involvement in the purchase of farmland and agricultural enterprises to reflect the pattern of ownership and management of U.S. agriculture more clearly; and iv.
-That USDA does not use information obtained in the census in a manner detrimental to family farmers and ranchers.

-5. NATIONAL AGRICULTURAL STATISTICS SERVICE (NASS)

-We support adequate funding levels for NASS and recognize the importance of surveys.
-As USDA uses NASS information for multiple programs, NASS should work with the farmers to record the needed information instead of using another data source.

-We encourage producers to recognize the importance of filling out NASS data, which is used by USDA to determine price and yield information for multiple USDA programs and grant opportunities within our states and county governments that call for such metrics.

-6. USDA'S INFORMATION MANDATE

-USDA should provide accurate income statistics for farmers and ranchers.
-Separation of income levels for producers, landlords and integrators would permit more accurate net farm incomes in USDA's farm projections.

-USDA should produce and provide science- and research-based reports projecting the potential impact of our changing climate on states and various growing regions.
+- 1 state and for the nation.
+NFU encourages the following relative to the census of 2 agriculture: 3 i.
+Continue to be conducted every five years; 4 ii.
+Opposition to efforts to increase the minimum financial criteria for 5 classifying agricultural operations; 6 iii.
+Continued collection of needed data relating to corporate involvement in 7 agriculture and coordination with information collected on foreign 8 involvement in the purchase of farmland and agricultural enterprises to 9 reflect the pattern of ownership and management of U.S. agriculture 10 more clearly; and 11 iv.
+That USDA does not use information obtained in the census in a manner 12 detrimental to family farmers and ranchers.
+13 5.
+NATIONAL AGRICULTURAL STATISTICS SERVICE (NASS) 14 We support adequate funding levels for NASS and recognize the importance of 15 surveys.
+As USDA uses NASS information for multiple programs, NASS should work 16 with the farmers to record the needed information instead of using another data 17 source.
+18 We encourage producers to recognize the importance of filling out NASS data, 19 which is used by USDA to determine price and yield information for multiple USDA 20 programs and grant opportunities within our states and county governments that 21 call for such metrics.
+22 6.
+USDA'S INFORMATION MANDATE 23 USDA should provide accurate income statistics for farmers and ranchers.
+24 Separation of income levels for producers, landlords and integrators would permit 25 more accurate net farm incomes in USDA's farm projections.
+26 USDA should produce and provide science- and research-based reports 27 projecting the potential impact of our changing climate on states and various 28 growing regions. - 7.
+COMMODITY RESEARCH AND PROMOTION PROGRAMS supplying them only on a paid basis by computer.

-We oppose charging user fees for formerly free USDA reports and information or supplying them only on a paid basis by computer.
+We oppose charging user fees for formerly free USDA reports and information or